 Community is family.

 There is a major disconnect in our society today.
 We are no longer a community.
 Part of it has to do with the fact that there are almost 8 billion of us on the planet.
 Another factor is that there are millions of us living in dense urban areas.
-Another reason is that we have to work as much as we do, so there isn’t any time for ourselves, let alone for others.
-Then you have our inherent selfish nature.
-There are a lot of valid and invalid reasons as to why we are not a community.
-But at the end of the day, it still comes down to us and that we can change that.
+Another reason is that we have to work far too much as we do, so there isn’t any time for ourselves, let alone for others.
+Then you have our inherent selfish, self-serving nature.
+There are a lot of valid and no-so-valid reasons as to why we are not a true community.
+But at the end of the day, it still comes down to us, and that we can change the way we go about our business.
 But it takes effort and hard work.
 It could even take a drastic revolutionary change.
 But it is imperative for the health and well being of us, all life on the planet, and the planet itself, that we get back to being what it means to be a true community.

-So please, do yourself and all of us a favor: the next time the word Community enters your thought pattern and right before you go to type it out or say it, think about all I’ve said above and what Community really means.
-Then, use another word instead, since Community doesn’t exist, just like the mythical Adult, Freedom, Big Foot, Santa Claus, etc. etc.
+So let’s do ourselves and everyone a favor: the next time the word “community” enters our thought pattern, and that precise moment before we go to type it out or say it, think about all I’ve said above and more, and what “community” really means.
+Then perhaps use another word instead, since “community” exists as much as the mythical Adult, Freedom, Big Foot, Santa Claus, Flat Earth, etc. etc., ad-nauseum.